theandyb/nyt_covid/README.md

 # Some COVID-related Scripts

+Scripts and shiny apps I've used to play around with the [New York Times' COVID-19 data](https://github.com/nytimes/covid-19-data)

 ## Get the data

 Note: this might not be the most efficient way of doing this, but the scripts in this repository will assume that the `us-counties.csv` and `us-states.csv` files are in the top-level of the `data` directory.